kentaro/wasmtube/README.md

 ### Build it

-You can build it as below:
+You can build it using [wasm-pack](https://rustwasm.github.io/wasm-pack/) as below:

 ```sh
 cd test/wasm_test